dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 Drupal using Docker is called Drupal Compose.

-The goal of this tool is to allow you to easily generate general purpose Docker Compose YAML file for your Drupal 6, 7 and 8 project automatically.
-So you can start developing your normal Drupal projects that doesn't require any specific configuration immediately and in case you may need some custom configuration you can make your changes directly to that YAML file.
+The goal of this tool is to allow you to easily generate general purpose Docker Compose YAML files for your Drupal 6, 7 and 8 projects automatically.
+So you can start developing your normal Drupal projects immediately that doesn't require any specific configuration and in case you may need some custom configuration you can make your changes directly to that YAML file.

 Most of our Docker images configurations can be changed on runtime when you launch a container.
-In practice this means that if a developer for example needs to allocate more memory for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to make another PHP image just to change memory limit.
-After changing the configuration he can just restart the container with Docker Compose.
+In practice this means that if a developer for example needs to allocate more memory for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to create another project specific PHP image just to change memory limit.
+After changing the configuration he can just restart the container with Docker Compose and continue with his work.

 ---

 SWITCH TO SLIDE #27

 ---

+The final component that we had to deploy to finalize phase tow

 All our Docker images that are specific to projects are stored in our private Docker registry.
 General purpose images that do the most of the work are stored